 In addition, Cyprus and the Canadian Commercial Corporation (CCC) – a Crown Corporation of the Government of Canada – signed an MoU in 2017 on health to foster cooperation in the fields of medicine, research and education, and to develop projects of mutual benefit.
 In 2018, Cyprus and Jordan signed a number of bilateral agreements including one on public health and medical science, with a similar protocol also signed with Russia.

 An important asset in the provision of high-quality healthcare was the founding of the German Oncology Centre in Limassol in 2017.
 Established through private funding, the centre covers the whole spectrum of services from prevention and diagnosis, to treatment, rehabilitation and support for patients, offering modern radiotherapy techniques.
 Previously, the Bank of Cyprus Oncology Centre in the capital city of Nicosia was the sole provider of radiotherapy, but the new private radiology unit complementing state health services is a welcome addition catering to the needs of patients in both Limassol and Paphos regions.
-The German Oncology Centre, along with numerous other private hospitals, are in pending discussions with the Ministry of Health to join the new NHS.
+The German Oncology Centre, along with numerous other private hospitals, have already joined the new NHS.

 Cross-Border Medical Services